mlpiper/mlpiper/mlcomp/README.md

 #### Examples:

   - Prepare a deployment.
-The resulted dirbe copied to a docker container and run there
+The resulted dir will be copied to a docker container and run there

         mlpiper deploy -p p1.json -r ~/dev/components -d /tmp/pp

   - Deploy & Run.
-Usefull for development and debugging
+Useful for development and debugging

         mlpiper run -p p1.json -r ~/dev/components -d /tmp/pp